How Long Does HVAC Installation Take Typically?

 Full System Installation3-7 days

-This time frame includes several steps we take to ensure the job is done right.
-We start with preparation, which involves assessing your current system and space.
-Next, we install the new unit, paying close attention to manufacturer guidelines.
-Then, we connect or upgrade the ductwork.
+Next, we connect or upgrade the ductwork.
 Finally, we test the system and make any necessary adjustments.
 Each step is crucial for a smooth, efficient installation.

 We hope this table helps you understand the expected timeline for residential HVAC installations.
 Keep in mind, these are general estimates.
 Each home has unique needs that could affect these timelines.